enso-org/enso/doc/design/type-system/types.md

 of the choice made below.

 - Interfaces are inherently type constructors that generate a row.
-This means that they can use the standard dependency machinery included in Luna to compute some or all of their types.
+This means that they can use the standard dependency machinery included in Enso to compute some or all of their types.
 - Interfaces, as type constructors, are inherently multi-parameter should they need to be.